 - 78% deem soft skills to be either essential or very important for tomorrow’s procurement leaders

-- 66% say their top planned method for engaging and retaining highly skilled new talent was to ‘provide clear and structured training opportunities’, yet 94% of respondents don’t have a structured training approach at all levels in the organisation
+- 66% say their top planned method for engaging and retaining highly skilled new talent was to ‘provide clear and structured training opportunities’, yet 94% of respondents don’t have a structured training approach at all levels in the organization

 - 79% agree that procurement’s approach to training needs to change to achieve the new operating model